neerojstha/wings-gym/README.md

 Debugging is an essential part of working with Cafe Soul.
 While we strive to create a smooth user experience, issues may arise from time to time. here are some steps took  diagnose and resolve issues:

-1. **Check Documentation**: Refer to the project's documentation or user guide for information on how to use and configure different features of Cafe Soul.
+1. **Check Documentation**: Refer to the project's documentation or user guide for information on how to use and configure different features of Wings Gym.

 2. **Inspect Error Messages**: whenever issues encounter, addressed them and resolved.